u7k4rs6/Flint/README.md

 If you only open one, open `DECISIONS.md`.
 The code says what Flint does;
 that file says what else it could have done and why it doesn't.

-They honour `prefers-reduced-motion` by freezing on their last frame.